Program: M.A., Psychological Science

 C. For Admission to Classified Graduate Status

 - Admission to any Psychology department graduate program, except as noted in the Department of Psychology Graduate Handbook, generally requires an undergraduate degree in Psychology.
 Applicants who do not have a degree in Psychology are required to complete certain undergraduate courses prior to acceptance to classified status.
-Those who do not have a degree in Psychology should study the Graduate Handbook and consult with the appropriate graduate program coordinator about these requirements.
+Those who do not have a degree in Psychology should study the Department of Psychology Graduate Handbook and consult with the appropriate graduate program coordinator about these requirements.

 - A GPA of 3.0 is required except on approval by the Graduate Committee of the program to which admission is sought.
 Enrollment is limited.
 It is not possible to admit all of the qualified students who apply.